European Union value added tax: VAT groups

-UK tax legislation permits the operation of VAT Groups, subject to certain limitations.
-Supplies made between members of the group are ignored for VAT purposes and all external supplies are treated as having been made by the "representative member".
-Following Brexit, the system remains in place if the members of the group are established in the UK, although for the sale of goods between members in Great Britain and members in Northern Ireland, supplies are only disregarded if both members are established in Northern Ireland.

 All bodies (whether companies or limited liability partnerships) within the group are jointly and severally liable for all VAT due.

-Eighth and Thirteenth Directives

-Businesses can be required to register for VAT in EU member states other than the one in which they are based if they supply goods via mail order to those states over a certain threshold.
-Businesses established in one member state but receive supplies in another member state may be able to reclaim VAT charged in the second state.
-To do so, businesses have a value added tax identification number.
-The Thirteenth VAT Directive allows businesses established outside the EU to recover VAT in certain circumstances.

-Mini One Stop Shop (MOSS)
+One Stop Shop (OSS)

-To comply with these new rules, businesses need to decide if they want to register to use the EU VAT Mini One Stop Shop (MOSS) simplification scheme.
-Registration for MOSS is voluntary.
-If suppliers decide against the MOSS, registration will be required in each Member State where B2C supplies of e-services are made.
-With no minimum turnover threshold for the new EU VAT rules, VAT registration will be required regardless of the value of e-service supply in each Member State.
-EU MOSS registrations opened on 1 October 2014.
-As of 1 July 2021, the MOSS Was be extended to B2C goods and turned into a One Stop-Shop (OSS):
+To comply with the rules introduced since 2006, from 1 October 2014, businesses needed to decide if they want to register to use the EU VAT Mini One Stop Shop (MOSS) simplification scheme.
+If suppliers decided against the MOSS, registration was required in each Member State where business-to-consumer (B2C) supplies of e-services are made.
+With no minimum turnover threshold for the new EU VAT rules, VAT registration was required regardless of the value of e-service supply in each Member State.
+Since 1 July 2021, the MOSS has been extended to B2C goods and turned into a One Stop Shop (OSS):